CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: CFBench

 \subsubsection{Overall Statistics}

-Tab. \ref{CFBench overall Statistic} provides a statistical overview of CFBench, highlighting the substantial differences between the two sets.
-The Hard Set features more detailed instructions, a greater variety of constraints, and a higher number of constraints, indicating a higher level of complexity compared to the Easy Set.
-Furthermore, the table demonstrates the diversity and balanced distribution of primary constraint types within CFBench, an area where we significantly outperform other benchmarks.
+Table \ref{CFBench overall Statistic} provides a statistical overview of CFBench, highlighting substantial differences between the two sets.
+The Hard Set has more detailed instructions, a greater variety, and a higher number of constraints, indicating higher complexity compared to the Easy Set.
+The table also shows the diversity and balanced distribution of primary constraint types within CFBench, outperforming other benchmarks.
 See the Appendix for division details.